-n the meantime Dred Scott's case finally came before the United States Supreme Court.
+Fayette County's colored settlers made up a small minority-less than 4 percent-of Westfield Township's population in 1856.
+Nevertheless, they soon encountered race prejudice.
+Strongly antislavery their white neighbors n the meantime Dred Scott's case finally came before the United States Supreme Court.
 In March 1857-some twenty years since Dr. Emerson's Sam had sojourned on the brushy flats opposite Rock Island-the justices announced their decision: Dred Scott was still a slave.
 And since the Founding Fathers had not intended that blacks qualify for American citizenship, Dred had never been entitled to sue for his freedom in the first place.
 But Dred Scott's fate was of little import in and of itself; the Court's bombshell was its opinion that the Founding Fathers had never granted the United States Congress the right to prohibit slavery in Wisconsin Territory or any other portion of the federal domain.
 In the words of the elderly Chief Justice Roger B. Taney, the only power conferred on Congress in the matter of slavery in the territories was "the power coupled with the duty of guarding and protecting the owner in his rights."

 As the reverberations spread across the nation, most Democratic party spokesmen lauded this "solution" to the divisive issue of slavery in the West.
 Republicans reviled it as simply another paragraph, by no means the most profound, in a political testament by which the South, in urging the legitimacy of its peculiar institution, condemned itself.
 "Have you [seen] the decision of the Supreme Court of the U.S. in the Dred Scott case?" inquired Iowa's Samuel J. Kirkwood of another Republican loyalist, state senator Aaron Brown.
 "It is infamous," Kirkwood added, his pen furiously underscoring the words.
 He himself took comfort only in a kind of grim conviction that he passed along to Senator Brown: "Well thank God there is a better day coming."
 Had Kirkwood been clairvoyant, he might have phrased the thought differently while still holding to the truth of it.
 Within five years he himself, as governor, would lead Iowans through the appalling first years of the Civil War.
-His correspondent, Aaron Brown, would be the third man from his county to offer himself to the Union army, and he would rise to command the gallant 3rd Iowa Infantry Regiment in time to lead
+His correspondent, Aaron Brown, would be the third man from his county to offer himself to the Union army, and he would rise to command the gallant 3d Iowa Infantry Regiment in time to lead it into the heart of his native state, Mississippi, until falling-his thigh torn by a gunshot wound from which he never fully recovered-in the great sacrificial charge of Pugh's Brigade into the massed rebel guns defending Jackson.

-Jackson.
 But Aaron Brown's rendezvous with destiny, like Kirkwood's, lay ahead of him.
-For the moment, a southern-born, Ohio-bred physician-turned-realtor approaching middle age, he dwelt peaceably with his wife and three children in the village of Fayette, within two miles, as the crow flies, of Westfield Township's black settlement.
+For the moment, a southernborn, Ohio-bred physician-turned-realtor approaching middle age, he dwelt peaceably with his wife and three children in the village of Fayette, within two miles, as the crow flies, of Westfield Township's colored settlement.
 Among the neighbors Colonel Brown would ride south to represent in the struggle to reform the Union were-fittingly enough-the descendants of Sion Bass.